CsatiZoltan/t8code-wiki/Coding-Guideline.md

 You can `grep` the code base for these keyword in order to see some of the fails of `t8indent`.

+Additional scripts to help with indentation, can be found in the `scripts` folder, see also the corresponding [README file.](https://github.com/holke/t8code/tree/develop/scripts#readme)

 ### Git indentation workflow

 We provide a git hook that automatically prevents you from committing unindented files.